OSGConnect/connectbook/FsurfRemote/ProcessScan.md

-[title]: - "Analyzing a Brain MRI Scan"
+[title]: - "An example of processing a scan"
 [TOC]